 Anytime one person or company’s negligent or willful actions cause fatal injuries, surviving family members may be able to pursue lawsuits.
 This can occur after vehicle crashes, workplace accidents, criminal actions, product liability incidents, medical malpractice, slips and falls, animal attacks, accidental drowning, and any other situation that leads to death.
 While not every death is grounds for a lawsuit, deaths that proper care could have prevented are.
 To find out if your loved one’s passing has merit as a civil claim in either Kansas or Missouri, talk to our experienced Kansas City wrongful death attorneys.

 An investigation of your loved one’s death could uncover the sad truth – that the fatal injury was preventable with due diligence.
 It can be hard to accept the preventable death of a loved one.
-Pursing a civil claim against the party responsible for the fatal accident can provide closure and peace to surviving family members.
+Pursuing a civil claim against the party responsible for the fatal accident can provide closure and peace to surviving family members.
 It can also lead to significant compensation for lost companionship, lost income, mental anguish, funeral/burial expenses, and many other economic and non-economic damages.
 To learn more about your individual case and speak to a Kansas City wrongful death attorney, contact our firm today.

 “I have nothing but praise for Rosalie and the other Wendt Law Firm employees I dealt with.
 Thank you guys for going above and beyond for me!” – Logan